-(a) Employees shall be disciplined only for just cause.

-(b) If the Employer has reason to reprimand an employee it shall be done in a manner that will not embarrass the employee before other employees or the public.

-(c) Any disciplinary action may be processed through the grievance procedure specified in this Agreement.

-(d) The parties agree to follow a progressive disciplinary policy utilizing the disciplinary methods permitted by the Personnel Law; provided, however, that the parties also recognize and agree that initial disciplinary action should be consistent with the severity of the offense.
+- A. Employees shall be disciplined only for just cause. - B. If the Employer has reason to reprimand an employee it shall be done in a manner that will not embarrass the employee before other employees or the public. - C. Any disciplinary action may be processed through the grievance procedure specified in this Agreement. - D. The parties agree to follow a progressive disciplinary policy utilizing the disciplinary methods permitted by the Personnel Law; provided, however, that the parties also recognize and agree that initial disciplinary action should be consistent with the severity of the offense.

-(e) The Local President, Chief Shop Steward, and appropriate Steward shall receive copies of all written disciplinary actions and intended action.
+- E. The Local President, Chief Steward, and appropriate Steward shall receive copies of all written disciplinary actions and intended action. - F. The County agrees to provide a copy of the referenced Personnel Law when an employee receives notice of the intent to discipline.